Saturday, December 7th Tree Light Ceremony at Clifton’s Republic!

 The second floor features additional dining space, a small stream, the famous fireplace/tree centerpiece, and a vintage bar.

-The third floor features the “Gothic Bar” on one end, and a huge 1930’s-era dining room (the Brookdale Ballroom) where the live performances happen on the other.
-In between is a vintage lounge area.
+The third floor features the “Gothic Bar” on one end, and a huge 1930’s-era dining room, the Brookdale Ballroom, where the swing dancing happens on the other.

 In short, Meiran has preserved both the classy and kitschy aspects of Clifton’s to create a charming forest oasis in the heart of downtown L.A.’s Broadway district.